top of page

 Actionable Takeaways for Safer Heights Work

-Hey mates, you've got the inspection steps down, now lock in these actionable takeaways to keep your heights work in WA bulletproof under the WHS Act and AS/NZS 1891.4:2025.
+You've got the inspection steps down, now lock in these actionable takeaways to keep your heights work in WA bulletproof under the WHS Act and AS/NZS 1891.4:2025.

 Second, schedule that 2-minute pre-use habit daily; it could've prevented all 24 fall fatalities in Australia last year, per Safe Work Australia data.
 One quick once-over spots twists or wear before they bite.